Unisys/NSign/README.md

 ### Service sending signed requests

 The following example shows a very simple console app setting up hosting with dependency injection.
-It will make sure to sign all requests made through the `HttpClient` named `WebhooksCaller` are updated with a `digest` header holding the SHA-256 hash of the request content, and a signature secured with the private key of the certificate in `path\to\certificate.pfx`.
+It will make sure to sign all requests made through the `HttpClient` named `WebhooksCaller` are updated with a `content-digest` header holding the SHA-256 hash of the request content, and a signature secured with the private key of the certificate in `path\to\certificate.pfx`.
 It ensures that signatures include number of mandatory fields, as well as optionally the `content-length` header of the request, and that signatures are valid for 5 minutes only.